cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

             # These use a more efficient way of processing logged API calls.
             enabled = False

-            def stop(self):
+            def on_complete(self):
-                # In the stop method one can implement any cleanup code and
+                # In the on_complete method one can implement any cleanup code and
                 #  decide one last time if this signature matches or not.
                 #  Return True in case it matches.
                 return False